nortonsk/gooddata-cn-terraform/README.md

-# GoodData.CN Cloud POC
+# GoodData.CN POC

 Spin up a GoodData.CN proof-of-concept in the cloud in just a few minutes.

 > **This deployment is for evaluation only – *not* production.**
-> It creates real AWS resources (EKS, RDS, S3, …) but without high availability or other production considerations.
-It can be used as a source of inspiration for a production-level setup.
-Deployment takes **≈20 minutes** and incurs normal AWS costs while running.
+> It creates cloud resources but without high availability or other considerations for production, though it can be used as a source of inspiration for a production-level setup.
+Deployment takes **≈20 minutes** and incurs normal cloud costs while running.

 ---

 ## How It Works

 Terraform provisions:
-  - **Amazon VPC** with public & private subnets across two AZs
+  - **Cloud network** with public & private subnets across multiple zones
-  - **Amazon RDS (PostgreSQL)** for GoodData metadata
+  - **Managed PostgreSQL** for GoodData metadata
-  - **Amazon S3** buckets for cache, data sources, and exports
+  - **Object storage** for cache, data sources, and exports
-  - **Amazon EKS** with autoscaling worker nodes
+  - **Managed Kubernetes cluster**
     - GoodData.CN
-    - Apache Pulsar (for GoodData.CN messaging handling)
+    - Apache Pulsar (for messaging)
-    - ingress-nginx (for handling requests)
+    - ingress-nginx (ingress)
-    - cert-manager (for provisioning TLS certificates for ingress)
+    - cert-manager (TLS)
+    - Autoscaling and metrics support
-    - Other cloud-specific requirements
+    - Other cloud-specific prerequisites

 Once everything is deployed, the `create-org.sh` script can be run to set up the first GoodData.CN organization.